Industrial infrastructure

 Connect multiple S1 instances into a federated mesh.
 Messages route transparently across instance boundaries with endpoint validation and SSRF protection.
 Federation health monitoring tracks peer availability and enforces forwarding timeouts.

-Cron-based task scheduling with persistent storage.
-Define recurring jobs that survive restarts.
+One-time and recurring scheduled message delivery with persistent storage.
+Define managed jobs that survive restarts.
 The scheduler integrates with the feature flag system for runtime kill-switches and supports bounded query pagination across all schedule stores.

-Route messages based on content fields, not just destination addresses.
-Define routing rules through the API that match message payloads and direct them to the appropriate modules.
+Route messages based on headers, message type, or destination prefixes.
+Define routing rules through the API that match message metadata and direct them to the appropriate modules.
 Add, remove, and update rules at runtime through the API without module restarts.

 Persistent message journal with query and replay capabilities.
 Save and restore module state through the checkpoint API.
 Journal compaction runs automatically to manage storage growth, with structured metrics for monitoring retention and drop rates.